goinggo/beego-mgo/README.md

 Copyright 2013 Ardan Studios.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE handle.

 This application provides a sample to use the beego web framework and the Go MongoDB driver mgo.
 This program connects to a public MongoDB at MongoLab.
 A single collection is available for testing.
-The configuration can be found in the app.conf file.

-The project also includes several shell scripts to make building and running the web application easier.
+The project includes several shell scripts in the zscripts folder to make building and running the web application easier.

 Ardan Studios
 12973 SW 112 ST, Suite 153